ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 get odd clashes between the parser's usual handling of ASK X ABOUT Y and our new one.

-With a run of action choices, an `-- otherwise` is used if none of the other choices matched.
+With a run of action choices, an `-- otherwise` is chosen if none of the other choices matched.
+If there is no `-- otherwise`, and none of the choices match, then the decision is left hanging for another turn and reconsidered then.

 For example: